felgueres/birdseyeview/worklog.md

 classifiers (using a timeseries of S2), veg indicators (NDVI, phenology, greenup, stress) which infers yield forecasts, change detection, crop management.
 Probably the least explored app is emb-based similar parcel finding.

+One RGB earth-pass is 22K tiles, 55MB/tile, ~1TB.
+So a single band is 333GB.
+Sentinel-2 has 13 bands, 4.3TB/earth-pass multispectral at 10m/pixel resolution.

+Business models: track changes / km2 (eg. ~10K/year for 50km2, so ~200USD/km2)

 12/6/2025 Sentinel2 is a free open source satellite data by the EU.
 Getting tiles is easy, resolution is 10meters per pixel, commercial sats give you 1 or